A selection of the gas and electricity suppliers we compare

 Suppliers will often provide additional discounts to tariffs for the following reasons:

 - Opting for paperless billing and managing your account online.

-- Switching both gas and electricity to the same supplier - known as a 'dual fuel' tariff.
+- Switching both gas and electricity to the same supplier.

-- Remember to provide your supplier with accurate meter readings regularly.
+- Remember to regularly provide your supplier with accurate meter readings.
 This will ensure you are only paying for the electricity and gas you are using and avoid any surprises further down the line.